facundobatista/xrandroll/README.md

 If you have PySide2: `python -m xrandroll` in the folder where you cloned it.

+If you don't have PySide2, easiest way is to automatically have it in a virtualenv with fades, do `fades -d PySide2 -x python -m xrandroll` (also in the folder where you cloned it).

 ## TODO:

 * Implement other things